ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/software-testing/slides.md

 ## Learning Objectives

-> To **remember** and **understand** the principles of program components so as
+> To **remember** and **understand** the principles of software testing and
-> to implement programs that use recursive functions, global variables, program
+> debugging so as to implement test suites, using Pytest, for programs that find
-> modules, external libraries, and files.
+> bugs and establish a confidence in correctness.

 </div>